 Sometimes the result is "abnormal."
 The doctor may recommend more tests straight away or after 6 months depending on the extent of the cell changes.

 Common cell abnormalities include:

-- Atypical squamous cells of undetermined significance (ASCUS): This diagnosis is for mildly abnormal cells that do not meet the criteria of precancerous cells.
-If HPV is present, additional testing will be recommended.
+Atypical squamous cells of undetermined significance (ASCUS): These are mildly abnormal cells that do not meet the criteria for precancerous cells.
+If HPV is present, the doctor may recommend additional testing.